 While it’s typically faster to be approved for a home equity line of credit, the adjustable interest rate and lack of a fixed payment can potentially be a drawback.
 The approval process for a cash-out refinance is more complex than that of a HELOC, but the loan will have a set payment and a lower interest rate that can provide significant savings.
 Both options give borrowers the ability to turn their home equity into cash, which can make it possible to achieve certain goals, consolidate debt, and improve their overall financial situation.

 Both cash-out refinancing and HELOCs have their place in a borrower’s toolbox.
 In both cases, borrowers are borrowing against the equity they have built in their home, which comes with risks.
 In the case that a borrower is unable to make payments on their HELOC or cash-out refinance, the consequence could be selling the home or even losing the home to foreclosure.

-HELOCs are generally used when a borrower has shorter-term financial needs.
+HELOCs are a revolving line of credit that are generally used when a borrower has shorter-term financial needs.
 Borrowers are able to draw against the line of credit as needed however the interest rate is variable.
 Cash-out refinances are generally used for longer term needs and often have a fixed interest rate.

 Home owners interested in tapping into their home equity may want to consider cash-out refinancing with SoFi.